lava-sh/saphyr/parser/README.md

 # This crate is a fork of saphyr-parser intended to work with serde-saphyr.

-This crate is a fork of saphyr-parser, created to ensure compatibility with serde-saphyr.
+This crate is a fork of [saphyr-parser](https://crates.io/crates/saphyr-parser), for work with [serde-saphyr](https://crates.io/crates/serde-saphyr).

 It includes a small set of targeted changes required for full YAML compliance, resolving all yaml-test-suite failures.
 These changes have been proposed upstream.
 If they are incorporated, this fork may be deprecated in the future.